Tetralux/odin-lang.org-source/content/docs/install.md

     * Make sure the LLVM binaries and the linker are added to your `$PATH` environmental variable (see `brew info llvm@11`)

 - GNU/Linux and other \*Nix
-    * For Linux: clang and llvm (version 11.1, 12 or 13; using your distro's package manager)
+    * For Linux: Clang and LLVM (version 11.1, 12.0.1, 13 or 14; using your distro's package manager)
     * For FreeBSD: `pkg install bash git llvm14`
     * Make sure the LLVM binaries and the linker are added to your `$PATH` environmental variable